 Worthgate School has no legal obligation to report an incident involving drugs to the police.
 Nevertheless, not informing the police may prove to be counter-productive for the School and wider community so the School may choose to do so.
 The police should, however, be involved in the disposal of suspected illegal drugs.

 Police Interviews:

-In the event of a student being arrested, a responsible adult needs to be present with the student.
+In the event of a student being arrested, a responsible adult needs to be present with the student, regardless of their age.

 SEARCHES